I receive emails daily from folks asking me how to paint with Velvet Finishes.

 Wet paint brushes may be stored for later use.
 Place brush end in a storage baggy, mush the bristles in the bag and store in a cool place.
 Use within a few days or rinse paint out of brush.

 To clean your brush, simply rinse under faucet in tepid water until clear water is seen.
+If your faucet is broken or it’s leaky, let the experts of Plumber Silverwater fix it.
+You can contact them at (02) 9099 5759 or visit their website for bookings at silverwaterplumbing.com.au.
 Clean up is a snap with Velvet Finishes!
 No special soaps or products needed.

 If you can, hang your brush upside down for drying, do.
 If not, absorb the excess water with a towel or rag and prop the brush on something so that the bristles are not touching anything.
 After your brush is dry, store it in the bristle cover that came with the brush.
 This will help keep the bristles in the best shape possible and extend the life of the brush.
 Good brushes aren’t cheap, but they will last for years if they are taken care of well.